flaviosilveira/notes/Books Notes & Readings/13 things mentally strong parents dont do.md

 ## Don't give your child power over you

-- Don't get sucked into debates that allow your child to delay following your directions.
+- Don't get stucked into debates that allow your child to delay following your directions.

 ## Don't expect perfection